 If you are placed in a B&B, this should not be for more than 6 weeks.

 Complain to the council if you are in a B&B for longer than 6 weeks.
 Get advice from Shelter if you need help doing this.

 Most B&Bs used by the council are not like hotel accommodation.
 They are often businesses run only for people who are homeless.

-You may get a private bedroom, but it’s possible that you will have to share bathroom facilities.
+You might get a private bedroom but you might have to share bathroom facilities.

 There are usually no cooking facilities, so you may have to rely on takeaway food.
-If there’s a kitchen, you may have to share it with others.
+If there's a kitchen, you probably have to share it with others.

 Some bed and breakfasts don't allow residents to stay in their rooms during the day.

 Staying at a B&B usually costs more than staying in a hostel.